rossta/montrose/README.md

 ## Goals

-`Montrose` intends to:
+`Montrose` aims to provide a simple interface for specifying and enumerating recurring events as Time objects.
+To that end, the project intends to:

 * embrace Ruby idioms
 * support Ruby 2.1+
-* provide a simple-to-use interface
 * be reasonably performant
 * serialize to yaml, hash, and [ical](http://www.kanzaki.com/docs/ical/rrule.html#basic) formats
 * be suitable for integration with persistence libraries